Samsung/Tizen.NET/_posts/2019-11-05-Releasing-VS-Mac-Tizen-extension.md

 ## Installation guide
 Check out <b>[this guide](https://developer.tizen.org/development/visual-studio-mac-extension-tizen)</b> for info about prerequisites and installation.
 <br/><br/>
 In `Prerequisites`, you see an important notice about installing Oracle Java Development Kit (JDK) 8 or OpenJDK 12 to use Tizen Baseline SDK.
-Make sure you use the correct versions, because this is where most developers get in trouble.
+Make sure you use the correct versions, or you may have trouble installing and using the extension.

 ## Give us feedback
 All of your feedback is valuable to us.
 Please leave any feedback to [Issues](https://github.com/samsung/Tizen.NET/issues) or send us an email (tizen.net@samsung.com).